Table of Contents

 What are the best practices for creating loss prevention dashboards?

-Effective LP dashboards should focus on 5-15 core KPIs, utilize a clear visual hierarchy (traffic-light logic), and ensure mobile accessibility.
-They must combine real-time data from POS, inventory, and video systems to support rapid decision-making rather than just retroactive reporting (Source: Improvado).
+Effective LP dashboards should focus on five to 15 core KPIs, use a clear visual hierarchy (traffic-light logic), and ensure mobile accessibility.
+They must combine real-time data from POS, inventory, and video systems to support rapid decision-making.

 How can dashboards improve loss prevention strategies?

-Dashboards improve strategies by providing real-time visibility into risk indicators, enabling timely intervention.
-They help identify high-risk locations, track the effectiveness of specific interventions, and allow for data-driven resource allocation, moving the department from reactive to forward-looking.
+Dashboards provide real-time visibility into risk indicators, enabling timely intervention.
+They help identify high-risk locations, track the effectiveness of specific interventions, and allow for data-driven resource allocation—moving the department from reactive to forward-looking.

 What KPIs should be included in a loss prevention dashboard?

 Essential KPIs include shrinkage percentage (by category and store), cash variance rates, inventory accuracy, return rates, incident response times, and operational compliance scores.
-Tracking these metrics allows for a comprehensive view of both loss and operational health.
+Tracking these metrics provides a comprehensive view of both loss and operational health.

 How do I integrate POS data with LP dashboards?

 POS data integration is typically achieved through APIs that connect the transaction system with the dashboard platform.
-This allows for exception reporting where transaction anomalies (like high refunds) are correlated with video footage and inventory records to identify fraud.
+This enables exception reporting where transaction anomalies (like high refunds) are correlated with video footage and inventory records to identify fraud.

 What software solutions are best for loss prevention analytics?